 And what if the old photos and letters are not in a dumpster but stashed under your own bed?
 Resist the urge to purge.
 Warner Graves III, an artist recently relocated from the Bay Area to Cathedral City, held onto his grandmother’s substantial bundle of papers and photos and as a result we have the images you see on this page.
 As a preview of the La Quinta exhibit and the forthcoming book, here are never-before-seen original album pages from Lula Mae Graves’ scrapbook.

 The photos you find in your closet may be small and faded, the paintings and papers dusty.
 Hang onto them.
 In time you’ll find someone who cares and you’ll pass them on.
 That’s how the Postcards From Mecca story came to be: a chain of people who cared, protected and passed it on.

 Archaeologist Ron May said each time he jumped into a dumpster (or the equivalent) he felt like he was saving a life.

 Save a life.
 Save an artist.
 Join a historical society.

 Postcards from Mecca: The California Desert Photographs of Susie Keef Smith and Lula Mae Graves will be on display along with landscape paintings by Lula’s grandson, artist Warner Graves, Jan.
 15–May 11, 2019 at the La Quinta Museum.
 The opening reception is January 24, 2019 from 5 pm-7 pm.
 77885 Avenida Montezuma.
 (760) 777-7170.

-The Postcards From Mecca book will be available in late January on Amazon as well as from the publisher, the Mojave Desert Heritage and Cultural Association: https://www.mdhca.org/books-3/postcards-from-mecca-detail
+The Postcards From Mecca book is available on Amazon as well as from the publisher, the Mojave Desert Heritage and Cultural Association: https://www.mdhca.org/books-3/postcards-from-mecca-detail

 Palm Springs Life excerpt from book: https://www.palmspringslife.com/desert-history-coachella-valley/